playframework/playframework/framework/src/sbt-plugin/src/sbt-test/README.md

 c- (TODO) Using a custom `exit-code` is honored

 d- (TODO) Using a custom `exit-code` for a custom reason is honored

+## HTTP backend test suite

+Provides a few test for custom behaviors depending on the HTTP backend used.

+### Test mode must use user settings

+In Test mode, Play provides tools to handle the Server and Application lifecycles.
+These tools must create a server using the configured backend and the specified protocols:

+* test the backend is Akka HTTP or Netty
+* test HTTP/2 is dis/enabled